-Stock futures point to giving back some of Monday's gains
+Stock futures rebound to build on Monday's gains

-Equity futures are leaning toward losses when the market opens for trading.
+Equity futures turned around during the overnight session to lean toward adding to Monday’s gains when the market opens for trading.

 Continue Reading Below